CHashtager/orchestron/README.md

 A general-purpose, scalable service that receives webhook events and publishes them to message brokers (Kafka/RabbitMQ) for other services to consume.
 (EventFlow, Conduit, Hermes)

+## Technical Documentation

+For detailed technical information about the system architecture, components, configuration, and deployment, please see the [Technical Documentation](./docs/technical_documentation.md).

 ## Architecture Overview

 ![Architecture Diagram](./docs/image.png)